 Hardware wallets use devices (like a USB) to store your private key.
 You can keep the device wherever you want, just make sure it’s kept secure.
 You can connect a hardware wallet to the internet to make a transaction and then take them offline again.

-As we described earlier, MyEtherWallet works well with both of these hardware wallets.
-I recommend that you use MyEtherWallet along with these hardware wallets.
-However, if you are looking to use one without the other, then here are the pros and cons.
+Truth be told, MyEtherWallet works well with both of these hardware wallets.
+I recommend that you use MyEtherWallet along with either one of those.

 Let’s look at the steps you need to follow to set up your wallet on MyEtherWallet.com.

 Go to https://www.myetherwallet.com and make sure that the site you are on is real.
-If it is the real MyEtherWallet site then it will show “MYETHERWALLET LLC (US)” highlighted green in the website address bar.
-This is important to check as there have been many incidents where hackers have created similar looking websites to steal user’s private keys.
+This is important to check, as there have been incidents where hackers have created similar looking websites to steal user’s private keys.

-Make sure to bookmark the website once you find the real MyEtherwallet.com website.
-This will ensure that you don’t open the wrong My Ether Wallet site in the future.
+Make sure to bookmark the website once you're sure that it's the real deal.
+This will ensure that you don’t open the wrong MEW site in the future.
 To do this, you must click the star in your website address bar.

 You will see the option to ‘Create New Wallet’ on the home page of the MEW wallet.
 Or, you can click the menu option “New Wallet” to get to this page.